10 Best Cycling Shoes Reviewed and Compared

-More than just the overall design of the shoe, other important features include the sole and cleat style.
+More than just the overall design, other important features include the sole and cleat style.
 Are the soles stiff enough to transfer power to the pedals effectively?
 Keep in mind that carbon fiber is the popular sole option since it is both lightweight and rigid.
 Also be aware of the pedal design, with 3-holes made for road bikes and 2-holes for mountain bikes.

-The closure system to fasten and keep the foot secure is one the most important feature of cycling shoes.
+The closure system to fasten and keep the foot secure is one the most important feature.
 This includes Velcro straps, dials, buckles and laces.
 Each have their own pros and cons that varies among consumers when it comes to customizable fit and the amount of comfort.

 Adjustability plays a major role here.
 The shoe needs to be able to be customized to have that tight and close to the foot fit.
 Also, consider the fact that some options might feel narrow on the toe box.